GD-3000 Combustible Gas Detector / Controller / Transducer

 Model # GD-3000

 The Eagle Eye GD-3000 combustible gas detector is a versatile, easy-to-use device that allows you to select between methane (NG), propane (LP), or hydrogen (H2) gas detection.
 The GD-3000 provides low-level detection of combustible gas in an easy-to-maintain monitor that is factory calibrated for simple installation.
 This low voltage gas detector provides automatic feedback and fan control that can help reduce combustible gas concentrations in battery rooms, parking garages, maintenance facilities, and other locations that require combustible gas detection.
-The unit can be used with 12VDC or 24VDC N.O. (fire/security) panels.
+Our combustible gas indicator can be used with 12VDC or 24VDC N.O. (fire/security) panels.

 |Accuracy:||±5% of the LEL reading up to 50% LEL|